vhosztafi/rs-cli/README.md

 ## Continuous Integration

-The project includes a GitHub Actions CI pipeline (`.github/workflows/ci.yml`) that:
+The project includes CI pipelines for both GitHub Actions and Azure DevOps:

+### GitHub Actions

-- Builds the solution on push and pull requests
+The GitHub Actions pipeline (`.github/workflows/ci.yml`) runs on push and pull requests and:
+- Builds the solution
 - Runs all tests with code coverage collection
+- Uploads coverage reports to Codecov (if configured)
-- Uploads coverage reports and test results as artifacts
+- Uploads coverage and test result artifacts

-The pipeline runs on:
+The pipeline runs on Ubuntu latest with .NET 8.0.

+### Azure DevOps

+The Azure DevOps pipeline (`azure-pipelines.yml`) provides equivalent functionality:
+- Builds the solution
+- Runs all tests with code coverage collection
+- Publishes code coverage results
+- Publishes test results
+- Uploads coverage artifacts

-- Ubuntu latest
+The pipeline runs on Ubuntu latest with .NET 8.0.
-- .NET 8.0

-Coverage and test result artifacts are retained for 30 days and can be downloaded from the GitHub Actions run page.
+Both pipelines can be used depending on your CI/CD platform preference.

 ## Configuration